steven-murray/hankel/README.rst

 thorough description).
 They involve integrating an arbitrary function multiplied by a Bessel function of arbitrary order (of the first kind).
-Typical integration schemes often fall over because of the highly oscillatory nature of the transform.
+Typical integration schemes often fail because of the highly oscillatory nature of the transform.
 Ogata's quadrature method used in this package provides a fast and accurate way of performing the integration based on